MLH-Fellowship/break-your-keyboard/README.md

 # break_your_keyboard

-A multiplayer game to keep clicking on the keyboard and revenge
+A multiplayer game to keep clicking on the keyboard

 ## Changing models
   - In case of modifying models, run `flutter pub run build_runner build --delete-conflicting-outputs` to generate new serializable model